perlaruizaviles/farandula/farandula-java/Readme.md

 }
 ```

 The airLegs list not only contains the Airlegs corresponding to a result, it contains exactly the number of air legs according to the flight type invoked with the search command.
-For example, if a `OneWay` flight is invoked, the airLegs must contain just one element.
+For example, if a `OneWay` flight is invoked, your result would be a list of n itineraries, where n < limitTo, and in which each itinerary has an airlegs list of just one element.

 This element contains a `Fare` element called price with the general itinerary prices information on it.